The Ultimate Guide To The Benefits Of Bioidentical Hormone Replacement Therapy

 - Unexplained weight gain despite following a healthy diet and exercise plan

-- Lack of libido and vaginal dryness
+- Lack of libido and feminine dryness

 - Shrinking muscle mass